The Essential Guide to AGD Credits for Dental Implants

 Whether you’re looking to master the entire implant workflow or refine your skills in a particular area, there’s an accredited course for you.
 The key is to find programs that not only cover the theoretical knowledge but also provide the hands-on experience necessary to translate that knowledge into clinical confidence.
 High-quality, in-person training will guide you through diagnosis, treatment planning, surgical placement, and restoration, ensuring you can handle cases with predictability and skill.
 By choosing topics that challenge you, you not only meet your CE requirements but also invest directly in your professional growth and the quality of care you provide.

-Foundational Implant Placement and Restoration
+Master the Fundamentals of Placement and Restoration

 Even if you’re just beginning to incorporate implants into your practice, foundational courses offer valuable AGD credits.
 These programs cover the essential steps of the implant process, from initial diagnosis and treatment planning to the surgical placement of the implant itself.
 You’ll learn about patient evaluation, interpreting radiographs, and using surgical guides for precise placement.
 According to the AGD subject codes, education in these core techniques is fully recognized for CE credit.
 A comprehensive, hands-on course will give you the practical experience you need to confidently place and restore single implants, setting a strong foundation for your practice.